-if you are interested in attending or hosting a future Digital Works event then please drop us a note: firstname.lastname@example.org.
+If you are interested in attending, hosting or speaking at a future Digital Works then please just drop us a line: email@example.com.

 Where?
 Hackney Empire